 You can add notes on a activity using the commands note left, note right, note top or note bottom, just after the description of the activity you want to note.
 If you want to put a note on the starting point, define the note at the very beginning of the diagram description.
 You can also have a note on several lines, using the endnote keywords.

-note right: This activity has to be defined
+note right: This action has to be defined

 This note is on